lospec/nodebb-theme-lospec/README.md

 To make changes to HTML, you must modify the `.tpl` files in the templates folder.
 If a file does not exist, you must first copy it from the slick theme.
 If it doesn't exist on the slick theme, it inherits it from Persona (I think)

+CSS can be edited in `theme.less`.

+To add a widget section you need to add HTML into a template (see categories.tpl), then add it to the list of defined widget areas in lib/theme.js.